prpole/dissertation/chapter3/norris_capitalocene.md

-The control of labor is just one more point in a clear line drawn from the herding of sheep through the marshalling of jackrabbits and all the way to the appointment of “grooves” through which the agricultural force of wheat traverses the globe.
+The control of labor is just one more point in a clear line drawn from the herding of sheep through the marshalling of jackrabbits and all the way to the appointment of “grooves” through which the assemblage that is the force of wheat traverses the globe.
 Everything that has happened in the novel has been part of a total system of organization for the purposes of profitability.
 Framing the disruption of labor movements alongside